JiaqiZhao11/Thesis-PUA-scale-data-analysis/README.md

+# Master's thesis project
-# Master's thesis project: A Scale for Measuring PUA among Chinese Female Adults: How Can We Measure Psychological Abuse and Control?
+# A Scale for Measuring PUA among Chinese Female Adults: How Can We Measure Psychological Abuse and Control?

 This repository includes data and code used for data analysis in the Master's thesis project